simen/futurevalue/README.markdown

 Future
 ======

 A little class to represent a promise of a value that will be provided at a later time.
-Useful to perform asynchronous operations without fouling the code up with event oriented cruft.
+Useful to perform asynchronous operations without fouling the code up with event-oriented cruft.
 A Future::Value can generally be used in place of the future value it represents.

 Without Future: